 From the Maschio Angioino one can take on an entirely new itinerary by doubling back to the opposite direction toward Piazza del Plebiscito.
 Plebiscito is framed by the Basilica of San Francesco di Paolo (it rather resembles the Roman Pantheon in form), and by the Bourbons’ Royal Palace, or Palazzo Reale.

-Other sights to see are the Santa Chiara Monastery and its beautifully-embellished Cloister delle Clarisse; the Basilica of San Lorenzo Maggiore and the finds of its ancient Greco-Roman structure inside the interior cloister; and the Palazzo Reale of Capodimonte, housing the National Galleries’ works by Titian, Raphael, Correggio, Masaccio, Mantegna and Caravaggio.
-A handful of museums should make the cut as well, especially the Gaetano Filangieri Civic Museum.
+Other sights to see are the Santa Chiara Monastery , the Basilica of San Lorenzo Maggiore and the finds of its ancient Greco-Roman structure inside the interior cloister; and the Palazzo Reale of Capodimonte, housing the National Galleries’ works by Titian, Raphael, Correggio, Masaccio, Mantegna and Caravaggio.
+A lot of museums can be found, especially the Gaetano Filangieri Civic Museum.

-The intense cultural life of this multi-faceted capital of art shows itself everywhere, from the cafes of the Galleria Umberto I, and in all the locales florid with the life of evening, when Naples becomes the city of students and the young, musicians, its native pizza, and, all-around good fun and good company.
+The intense cultural life of this capital of art shows itself everywhere, from the cafes of the Galleria Umberto I, and in the night life, when Naples becomes the city of students and the young, musicians, its native pizza, and good fun and good company.
 The intense cultural life of this capital of art lives in its museums, for instance the MADRE, and throughout the cafès of the Umberto I Gallery.